morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 WARNING WARNING WARNING: TP-Link makes an adapter with a very similar name, TX50UH, but it uses a rtl8852/32cu chip and is a multi-state (windows driver onboard) adapter.
 That is not what you want.
 Use care to ensure that you order a TP-Link TXE50UH

 Important: The TP-Link TXE50UH uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.14.
 That means this adapter will not be plug and play on kernels earlier than 6.14.
-(Edit: The driver did go into kernel 6.14.)
+(Edit: The patch with the VID/PID did go into kernel 6.14.)
 There are two methods for users that want the adapter to work with kernels prior to 6.14.
 With kernels 5.19 through 6.13, you may use either of the following methods:

 Method 1: Hotplug automation using udev.